lamorasjr/dbt-dimensional-modeling/README.md

   - [4.
 Run the dbt Pipeline](#4-run-the-dbt-pipeline)
   - [5.
 Generate and View dbt Documentation](#5-generate-and-view-dbt-documentation)
 - [References & Credits](#references--credits)

+## Objectives
+ - Set up the project environment, including the database and dbt project structure.
+ - Analyze business requirements to inform the design of the dimensional model.
+ - Ingest raw data into the warehouse using dbt seed functionality.
+ - Design and implement dimension tables following best practices in dimensional modeling.
+ - Design and implement the central fact table to capture key business processes.
+ - Document the data models using dbt docs and visualize relationships with an ER diagram.
+ - Develop SQL views and queries to support business end-user analysis.

 ## Project Structure